 Flipbooks remain popular because they are:

-Fun to create
+Fun to make

 A flipbook is a small book of images that creates the illusion of motion when the pages are flipped quickly.
 Each page shows a slightly different image, and when viewed in sequence, they appear as an animation.